openaq/openaq-python/docs/how-to-guides/geospatial-queries.md

 !!! warning

     The query parameters for `coordiantes` and `radius` cannot be used with the `bbox`, only one method can be used in a single call.
-Mixing method will result in a `ValidationError` exception.
+Mixing methods will result in a [`ValidationError`](../reference/exceptions.md#openaq.shared.exceptions.ValidationError) exception.

 ## Point and radius